-Dentist Example Examine, diagnose, and treat diseases, injuries, and malformations of teeth and gums.
+Dentist Job Description Examine, diagnose, and treat diseases, injuries, and malformations of teeth and gums.
 May treat diseases of nerve, pulp, and other dental tissues affecting oral hygiene and retention of teeth.
 May fit dental appliances or provide preventive care.

 Life As a Dentist